-Ultra Manifold
+Pre Manifold

-Details related to an individual Ultra Manifold can be seen in the Ultra-Manifold tabbed panel in figure 11.9.
-Note that in the CFD module, an Ultra-Manifold is defined as a Manifold or a Vault that is connected to other "child" Manifolds/Vaults.
-Ultra-Manifolds are only applicable for use in the largest of commercial projects that require nested levels of Vaults/Manifolds.
+Details related to an individual Pre Manifold can be seen in the Pre-Manifold tabbed panel in figure 11.28.
+Note that in the CFD module, a Pre-Manifold is defined as a Manifold or a Vault that is connected to other "child" Manifolds/Vaults.
+Pre-Manifolds are only applicable for use in the largest of commercial projects that require nested levels of Vaults/Manifolds.